-For another system, let’s turn back to our Holy Grail, Rock Paper Scissors.
-RPS has three mechanics which are declared in its name.
+Another example is found in Rock, Paper, Scissors.
+RPS has three mechanics.
 Let’s start with everyone’s favorite, Rock.
-The player input is making their hand into a fist which is generally the default hand position at the start of the game.
-I haven’t decided if people who always throw rock are lazy, indecisive, or just love rocks.
+The player input consists of making a fist, which is generally the default hand position at the start of the game.
+I haven’t decided if people who always throw Rock are lazy, are indecisive, or just love rocks.
 The output of throwing Rock is either tying against another Rock, beating Scissors, or losing to Paper.
 Here’s the conceptual model for RPS to showcase its options and interactions: